RebeccaA79/-UFOs/README.md

 2. Convert this project into a more modern data binding language such as react.js or angular.
 This would allow us to create reusable components for both our filter feature as well as our data table feature.

-None of the code written is reusable if.

-The summary addresses two additional recommendations for further development (4 pt)

-- convert the app.js file into a Javascropt class that would accept a list of arguments including a dataset that would allow us to reuse the code throughout the application as needed.

-- Convert this project into a more modern data binding language such as react.js or angular.
-This would allow us to create reusable components for both our filter feature as well as our data table feature.